AelithBlanchett/RendezVousFighting/README.md

-# FChatBot-ExamplePlugin
+# RendezVousFighting

 ## How to start?

 0. [Install Node.JS](https://nodejs.org/en/)
-1. Pull the project from github, or just [download](https://github.com/AelithBlanchett/FChatBot-ExamplePlugin/archive/master.zip) then extract the archive.
+1. Pull the project from github, or just [download](https://github.com/AelithBlanchett/RendezVousFighting/archive/master.zip) then extract the archive.
 2. Open a console (Command invite on windows, or terminal on linux), then go to the directory where you extracted the files. (cd "C:\the\directory")
 3. Type 'npm install'
 4. Edit the app.js file, especially the options variable.
 Fill in your credentials, the character your bot show as, and the room ID where the bot will go first.